 - A. Driveway entrances connecting to the Town's roadways or streets shall be provided culverts, sized by a Professional Engineer to carry the design flow in the roadside ditch, and reinforced concrete with concrete headwalls on each end.
-The driveway culvert shall have a minimum diameter of 15-inches.
-Property owner or his engineer shall provide enough information to the Town Engineer to justify the smaller diameter culvert. - B. For a lot with an existing house, the property owner may install a driveway culvert that is the same size as the largest culvert upstream from the driveway with a minimum diameter of 15" or obtain a variance from the Town Engineer.
+The driveway culvert shall have a minimum diameter of 18-inches.
+Property owner or his engineer shall provide enough information to the Town Engineer to justify the smaller diameter culvert. - B. For a lot with an existing house, the property owner may install a driveway culvert that is the same size as the largest culvert upstream or adjacent downstream from the driveway with a minimum diameter of 18-inches or obtain a variance from the Town Engineer.
 Concrete Headwalls shall be installed on each end.
-Property owner shall provide enough information to the Town Engineer to justify the smaller diameter culvert.
+Property owner shall provide enough information to the Town Engineer to justify the smaller diameter culvert. - C. Residential driveways shall have a minimum 15-ft throat width and may taper to a minimum 12-ft driveway width.

-Driveways shall be governed by Tables II-7.
+Driveways shall be governed by Tables II-8.
 Refer to Figures II-1 and II-4.